How to understand what an index fund invests in

 ESG

-Given heightened concerns in recent years over climate change and the environment, there has been an increase in investor interest in so-called ESG investing.
+Given heightened concerns in recent years over climate change and the environment, there's been an increase in investor interest in so-called ESG investing.
+ESG stands for Environmental, Social and Governance.

 Other Investments